Queensgate Shopping Centre, New Zealand: Transport

 The centre is located on the corner of Queens Drive and Bunny Street in the centre of Lower Hutt.
 It is also the location of a major bus interchange (known as Lower Hutt Queensgate) with buses going to Upper Hutt, Waterloo Interchange, Petone, Wainuiomata and Wellington City.
-The centre is also a short walking distance from Melling railway station which has rail servies to Wellington City via Petone/Alicetown.
+The centre is also a short walking distance from Melling railway station which has rail services to Wellington City via Petone/Alicetown.
 The centre has over 1,855 car park spaces.

 Culture

-The centre is known for the youths often seen frequenting at the southern bus stop.
+The centre is known for the youths often seen frequenting the southern bus stop.
 A method used in deterring them is the use of classical music played through loudspeakers.